fa-angio/APSG/README.md

 [Sign Up to Present Your Work!](https://docs.google.com/forms/d/e/1FAIpQLSd1g1QK-yOHL8eWlZLjdzqASH0V7UsBhoNxGXipasVo1iX59g/viewform?embedded=true)

+# Workshop Series – Spring 2022 Calendar:

+- 3 May: "Teachers as State-Builders: Public Education and Land Reform in Post-Revolutionary Mexico"

+Presenter: Manuel Cabal (University of Chicago)
+Discussants: Francisco Cantu (University of Houston), Jenny Guardado (University of Georgetown), Emily Sellars (Yale)

+- 31 May:

+Presenter: Maria Chiara Franceschelli (Scuola Normale Superiore)
+Discussants: TBA

+- 14 June: "Transparency for Authoritarian Stability: Open Government Information and Contention with Institutions in China"

+Presenter: Handi Li (Emory University)
+Discussants: TBA

+If you want to be notified for upcoming events and opportunitites, send us an email at [apsgworkshop@gmail.com](apsgworkshop@gmail.com) with the text "*Updates Please.*" We will add you to **our newsletter**!

 # Seminar Rules:

 1. Regular seminars will be open to the public and last one hour.
 2. We will recruit two discussants to read each paper and provide feedback.
 Please provide us with the names of 3-4 suitable discussants.
-3. Please share the working paper with us at least seven days before the presentation date to give the discussants sufficient time to read it.
+3. Please share the working paper with us at least 14 days before the presentation date to give the discussants sufficient time to read it.
 4. The authors will introduce their work in a 15-minute presentation at the beginning of each session.
 5. The discussants then have 10 minutes each to share their comments about the paper.
 After that, we will open the floor to the audience to participate.
 6. We also encourage the discussants to provide additional feedback to the presenters via email after the seminar.

 # People